pflanze/anysexpr/README.md

 This is an early alpha version.
 Even some basics are unfinished (inexact and complex numbers, some comment styles, ..).
 The author is quite new to Rust.
-He is aware of the huge list of API guideline entries not currently being followed, and welcomes help in that area as well as others.
+He is aware of the many API guideline entries not currently being followed, and welcomes help in that area as well as others.
 The author is also quite invested in lisps and expects to support this library for a long time.